hanabi/hanabi.github.io/misc/announcement-backlog.md

   - Bob knows that if he does nothing, Cathy will go on to interpret this as a *Self-Finesse*, and play her *Finesse Position*, which will misplay.
   - Thus, Bob plays his *Finesse Position* as a *Pink Fake Finesse*.
 It is a blue 1 and it successfully plays.
   - From Cathy's perspective, Alice performed a *Finesse* on the blue 1 into the blue 2.
 Cathy plays the blue 2, but it is actually the pink 1.
 Now, Cathy knows that Alice performed a *Pink Fake Finesse*.

+**The Fake 5's Chop Move** (by pianoblook)

+- This convention only applies to variants with a dark pink, dark omni, or gray pink suit.
+- Players are allowed to violate *Pink Promise* on dark pink cards in order to perform a *Fake 5's Chop Move*.
+- This means that *Pink Promise* no longer applies to off-chop cards when they are clued as a 5, unless it was just a *5 Stall*.

+### The Fake 5 Pull & The Fake 5 Number Discharge (by pianoblook)

+- This convention only applies to variants with a dark pink, dark omni, or gray pink suit.
+- Similar to the [Fake 5's Chop Move](#fake-5s-chop-move), players can also violate *Pink Promise* in order to initiate a *5 Pull* or a *5 Number Discharge*.
+- Sometimes, when a *5 Pull* is occurring, it can be ambiguous to other players on the team as to whether a *5 Pull* or a *5 Stall* is happening.
+However, when a *Fake 5 Pull* (or a *Fake 5 Number Discharge*) is happening, everyone can be sure that it is a *5 Pull*, because it would be illegal to violate *Pink Promise* when performing a *5 Stall*.